SpencerDawkins/sdp-rtp-quic-questions/draft-dawkins-sdp-rtp-quic-questions.md

 ## Potential Extensions To QUIC and QUIC-related Specifications

-Because the topics in this section are speculative, it's not clear whether they would have any impact on SDP description and IANA registration in {{I-D.dawkins-sdp-rtp-quic}}.
+Because the topics in this section are speculative, it's not clear whether they would have any impact on SDP description and IANA registration in {{I-D.dawkins-avtcore-sdp-rtp-quic}}.
 They are included in this document for completeness.

 ### QUIC Datagram Multiplexing